 Description.
 This area is generally west and north of the Wal-Mart development and south of the Rio Grande.
-The property north of the Wal-Mart site traditionally has been used for agricultural and residential purposes, although the agricultural uses lapsed in the early 1980's.
-The area north and west of the Cielo Azul and River Trece continues to develop with the latter phases of these subdivisions.
-River Trece Three annexed additional property for its next development phase, and in 2019 the City annexed The Comfort Inn hotel on the west side of CORD 107 S. In 2020, the city annexed approximately 200 acres of floodplain and riparian habitat along the Rio Grande for recreational use, which was acquired by the City in September of 2019.
+The southern boundary of the area follows the projected Kathleen Lane extension west of County Road 107 S. The property north of the Wal-Mart site traditionally has been used for agricultural and residential purposes, although most agricultural uses lapsed in the early 1980's.
+The area north and west of Cielo Azul and River Trece continues to develop with the latter phases of these subdivisions.
+River Trece Three annexed additional property for its next development phase, and in 2020 the City annexed approximately 200 acres of floodplain and riparian habitat along the Rio Grande it acquired in September 2019 for recreational use.

-Zoning Designation: This property is most suitable for low density residential uses and open space.
-Upon annexation the land should be zoned for low density residential and agriculture.
+Zoning Designation: This property is most suitable for low density residential uses and open space uses.
+Upon annexation the land should be zoned for low density residential and agriculture (such as for RV parks or open space).
+Residential density should increase approaching the highway.

 Areas closer to the US HWY 160 corridor may warrant consideration for commercial or mixed use zoning.

 Annexation Timing: With the 2020 annexation of the Alamosa Riparian Park, additional remaining land within this area is privately held, so that annexation is contingent upon the goals and desires of the landowners and not up to the City.
 Annexation requests are appropriate for any of the land within this area at the present time, based on statutory requirements of the State of Colorado.
 The City has absorbed several major tracts of land in the past few years.
-These tracts are developing at a steady pace and it may be appropriate to consider annexations of parcels that fulfill the growth objectives of the city.
+These tracts are developing at a steady pace and it may be appropriate to consider annexations of parcels that fulfill the growth objectives of the City.